-- G. All outstanding shares of the Company are owned by Aetna Health Holdings, LLC, whose ultimate parent is CVS Health. - H. At December 31, 2018, the Company did not own shares of any upstream intermediate of CVS Health. - I. At December 31, 2018, the Company did not hold any investments in any subsidiary, controlled or affiliated ("SCA") entity that exceeded 10% of the Company's admitted assets. - J. At December 31, 2018, the Company did not hold any investments in any impaired SCA entity. - K. At December 31, 2018, the Company did not hold any investments in any foreign insurance subsidiaries. - L. At December 31, 2018, the Company did not hold any investments in a downstream noninsurance holding company. - M. At December 31, 2018, the Company did not have any SCA investments. - N. At December 31, 2018, the Company did not have any investments in an insurance SCA. - O. The Company did not have any SCA investments where the Company's share of losses in the SCA exceeds its investment in the SCA.
+- G. All outstanding shares of the Company are owned by Aetna Health Holdings, LLC, whose ultimate parent is CVS Health. - H. At December 31, 2019, the Company did not own shares of an upstream intermediate entity or CVS Health, either directly or indirectly. - I. At December 31, 2019, the Company did not hold any investments in any subsidiary, controlled or affiliated ("SCA") entity that exceeded 10% of the Company's admitted assets. - J. At December 31, 2019, the Company did not hold any investments in any impaired SCA entity. - K. At December 31, 2019, the Company did not hold any investments in any foreign insurance subsidiaries. - L. At December 31, 2019, the Company did not hold any investments in a downstream noninsurance holding company. - M. At December 31, 2019, the Company did not have any SCA investments. - N. At December 31, 2019, the Company did not have any investments in an insurance SCA. - O. The Company did not have any SCA or SSAP No. 48 entity investments where the Company's share of losses in the SCA exceeds its investment in the SCA.